ConstantineT/todo-demo-vertx/README.md

 # Introduction
 This is a simple service for managing "Todo" tasks.
-The goal of this project is to demonstrate the Vert.x stack.
+The goal of this project is to demonstrate the Vert.x stack (updated to Vert.x 3.5.0).

 # How to run
   - `docker-compose up` to run the whole project